Receiving Your Financial Aid

 There are several ways in which your aid may be delayed.
 Here are the most common reasons:

-- You may be required to complete Entrance Counseling and sign a Master Promissory Note (MPN) for your Ford Direct Loans.
+- You may be required to complete Entrance Counseling and sign a Master Promissory Note (MPN) for your Federal Direct Loans.
 Check your "To Do List" in Self Service to see if you have outstanding loan requirements.

 - Registering late for classes.